Kentucky CAM Reconciliation Compliance Guide for Landlords

 Kentucky CAM Context

 Kentucky assesses property at 100% of fair market value.
 Louisville and Lexington are the primary commercial markets.
-Kentucky is one of few states with a statewide property tax in addition to local taxes, which adds a layer to CAM tax calculations.
+Kentucky has a statewide property tax in addition to local taxes, which adds a layer to CAM tax calculations.

 Validate Your Kentucky Reconciliations